Stakeholder Communications

 A 5% to 10% employee turnover rate

-Social Occupational health and safety Massive amounts of chemicals and machines that pose high risks are involved in the production of semiconductors.
+Occupational health and safety Massive amounts of chemicals and machines that pose high risks are involved in the production of semiconductors.
 Safety and health management is of the utmost importance.
-Through the operations and promotion of the management system, we properly manage occupational safety and health. .Use education materials to strengthen employees' awareness of correct and safe conduct at work
+Through the operations and promotion of the management system, we properly manage occupational safety and health.
+1. Maintain the mental and physical health of workers.

 .Convene quarterly meetings of the Occupational Safety Management Committee to discuss and review related issues, prevent accidents, and promote health